yann-yinn/nuxt-gustave/README.md

 ## Getting started

-The core concept of _Gustave_ are _importers_ : an _importer_ is a function that fetches data from somewhere, save it as JSON and return to Nuxt an array of routes ( for example : `['user/1', 'user/4', 'user/18']`).
+The core concept of _Gustave_ are _importers_ : an _importer_ is just a function that fetches data from somewhere, save it as JSON and return to Nuxt an array of routes ( for example : `['user/1', 'user/4', 'user/18']`).

 > Gustave will send automatically this routes array to `npm run generate` command, see here for more informations on explicit routes arrays : https://nuxtjs.org/api/configuration-generate#routes .

 ### Create an "importer"

-Let's create an `importers/posts.js` file that will turn mardown files from a `content/posts` directory into a `static/api/posts.json` file
+Create an `importers/posts.js` file that will turn mardown files from a `content/posts` directory into a `static/api/posts.json` file

 ```js
 const { parseMarkdownDirectory } = require('nuxt-gustave/lib/markdown')